alifahsanilsatria/twitter-clone/README.md

 ## Description

-This is an example of implementation of Twitter Backend with Clean Architecture in Go (Golang) projects.
+This is an example backend twitter-clone implementation with Clean Architecture in Go (Golang).

 Rule of Clean Architecture by Uncle Bob